mahlberg-lab/clic/docs/advanced/production.rst

 If the home page is particularly slow:

-The homepage entries aren't cached yet, reload the page ~3 times until it is.
+* The homepage entries aren't cached yet, reload the page ~3 times until it is.

+If the "help" link is heading to a 404 on readthedocs.io:

+* The current branch is not generating documentation, go to https://readthedocs.org/projects/clic/ and diagnose (either adding a new branch for documentation, or diagnosing the existing one).
+See :doc:`development` for more information.

 Back-up / generating dumps
 --------------------------